Rcomian/STS/README.md

 VCV Rack modules for V6.2.

-Illiad ( I couldn't cal it the Oddysey) is a Synth Controller modeled after the ARP Odyssey.
+Illiad ( I couldn't call it the Oddysey) is a Synth Controller modeled after the ARP Odyssey.
 It is not a synth.
-Once you set up your synth any way you like it, you can zoom in on the Illiad, and use your synth to your hearts content without trying to remember where the controls are in the mass of modules and wires.
+Once you set up your synth using any of the sliders or switches to control any module CV inputs any way you like it, you can zoom in on the Illiad, and use your synth to your hearts content without trying to remember where the controls are in the mass of modules and wires.
 I made this for personal use, and figured it would be great for others to use live, and for jamming.

 The Illiad has 3 'Homage to the Odyssey' skins if you right click